Nathan Salmón: Semantics and pragmatics

-Modal Logic
+Modal essentialism

-Salmon is also known in metaphysics for, among other things, his analysis of arguments for modal essentialism—the doctrine that some properties of things are properties that those things could not fail to have (except perhaps by not existing).
-In particular, Salmon is known for his development and defense of a reductio ad absurdum argument, using a sorites-like problem (slippery slope), against nearly universally accepted modal logic systems S4 and S5, which he argues commit "the fallacy of necessity iteration," sanctioning the invalid inference from the observation that a proposition p is a necessary truth to the conclusion that it is a necessary truth that p is a necessary truth.
+Salmón is also known in metaphysics for, among other things, his analysis of arguments for modal essentialism—the doctrine that some properties of things are properties that those things could not fail to have (except perhaps by not existing).
+In particular, Salmón is known for his development and defense of a reductio ad absurdum argument, using a sorites-like problem (slippery slope), against nearly universally accepted modal logic systems S4 and S5, which he argues commit "the fallacy of necessity iteration," sanctioning the invalid inference from the observation that a proposition p is a necessary truth to the conclusion that it is a necessary truth that p is a necessary truth.
 He defends his view by exposing a mistake in a standard argument favoring S5, while arguing that there are not only possible worlds—thought of as maximal scenarios that might have obtained—but in addition classically consistent impossible worlds: maximal scenarios that could not obtain.